tculbreath/cpst342hw2-redo/README.md

         - Could be used for final project
     5. File for profile picture
  #4.
 There were edits made to the numbers input and to the email input.
 I need to figure out the borders better to do a more complex grid.
 I will try to have that done by Monday.
+ #6 & 7.
+I could not get past that error message
+ #8 I could not figure out how to finish this problem.
+I started the solution on line 157